jonro2955/odin_foundations_2_google_homepage/README.md

 # Google Homepage Clone
-A visual clone of the Google search homepage using basic HTML and CSS.
+This is a visual clone of the Google search homepage which I created using basic HTML and CSS.
+It was an exercise in using the HTML and CSS techniques which I learned in the web-development fundamentals curriculum of The Odin Project.
+It is not just a single page but two: there is a mock search results page that gets loaded when you click any of the search buttons.
+Each element was hard coded and styled.

 <hr/>